CuriousKernel/linux-notes/README.md

 # Linux Notes

 ## About
-This repository contains my Linux learning notes as I prepare for a career in cybersecurity.
+This repository contains my Linux and cybersecurity learning notes for my jouney in cybersecurity.

 ## Topics
-- Linux basics
+- Linux Basics
-- File system
-- Permissions
-- Users and Groups
 - Networking
+- Nmap
+- Hydra
+- SQL Injection

+## Labs & Wargames
-- Bash commands
+- OverTheWire: Bandit
-- Shell scripting
+- OverTheWire: Natas

 I will keep updating this repository as I learn.